If you’ve read our 2022 Recruiting Metrics Report, you learned that custom sources are a ridiculously underrated source of high-quality applicants.

 4. College and university job boards

-Are there any community colleges or universities are in your area?
+Are there any community colleges or universities in your area?
 Businesses that hire a lot of part-time or seasonal employees can find eager applicants in students who often benefit from the part-time or flexible schedule of those roles.

 If your business is more interested in hiring full-time professionals, you’ll find plenty of fresh graduates to recruit from universities as well.
 For example, the University of Texas has an alumni job board called HookedIn (get it, like LinkedIn, but for the Longhorns?).